Kyle Tucker: 2024

-Chicago Cubs
+Chicago Cubs (2025)

-On December 13, 2024, Tucker was traded to the Chicago Cubs in exchange for Isaac Paredes, Hayden Wesneski, and prospect Cam Smith.
-He made his Cubs debut in Game 1 of the Tokyo Series where he went 0–4.
+On December 13, 2024, Tucker was traded to the Chicago Cubs for Isaac Paredes, Hayden Wesneski, and prospect Cam Smith.
+He made his Cubs debut in Game 1 of the Tokyo Series, where he went 0–4.
 In Game 2 of the Tokyo Series, he collected his first hit as a Cub with a double off Alex Vesia onto the left-field wall in the bottom of the ninth inning versus the Los Angeles Dodgers.
 On March 29, 2025, he hit his first home run as a Cub off Brandon Pfaadt when he hit a two-run homer in the top of the fifth inning in a 4–3 win over the Arizona Diamondbacks.
 Tucker then hit three more home runs in three straight games, making a career-high milestone for his career by hitting a home run in four consecutive games.

-He was named National League (NL) Player of the Week on April 7 following a 9-for-23 performance, three home runs and eight RBI over the prior six contests, his first weekly honor in the major leagues.
+He was named National League (NL) Player of the Week on April 7 following a 9-for-23 performance, three home runs, and eight RBIs over the prior six contests, his first weekly honor in the major leagues.
 Tucker hit his 10th home run of the 2025 season, a 384-foot blast off Clay Holmes, in a Cubs loss against the New York Mets on May 9, 2025.
-Tucker was elected as the National League's starting Right Fielder on July 2.
+Tucker was elected as the National League's starting right fielder on July 2 for the All-Star Game.
 He was placed on the 10-day injured list on September 6 due to a Left calf strain.
 He was activated from the IL on September 26.
 In 136 appearances for Chicago, Tucker batted .266/.377/.464 with 22 home runs, 73 RBI, and 25 stolen bases.

+Los Angeles Dodgers

+On January 21, 2026, Tucker signed a four year, $240 million contract with the Los Angeles Dodgers.
+The deal included opt outs after the second and third years, a $64 million signing bonus, and $30 million of deferred money.